svaksha/Julia.jl/AI.md

 # SPEECH RECOGNITION
 - [MelGeneralizedCepstrums.jl](https://github.com/r9y9/MelGeneralizedCepstrums.jl) :: It provides a `mel generalized cepstrum` analysis for spectrum envelope estimation, which includes linear predicition, mel-cepstrum, generalized cepstrum and mel-generalized cepstrum analysis for Julia.
 - [SpeechBase.jl](https://github.com/r9y9/SpeechBase.jl)
+- [SPTK.jl](https://github.com/r9y9/SPTK.jl) :: A Julia wrapper for the Speech Signal Processing Toolkit (SPTK), based on the modified version of SPTK.
 - [SynthesisFilters.jl](https://github.com/r9y9/SynthesisFilters.jl) :: Speech Synthesis Filters.
 - [WORLD.jl](https://github.com/r9y9/WORLD.jl) :: A Julia wrapper for WORLD - a high-quality speech analysis, modification and synthesis system.
 WORLD provides a way to decompose a speech signal into: Fundamental frequency (F0), spectral envelope, excitation signal (or aperiodicy used in TANDEM-STRAIGHT), and re-synthesize a speech signal from these paramters.
 See here for the original WORLD.